Dhanabhon/brand_forge/README.md

    dart run brand_forge:main android-name "My New App Name"
 ```

+**Testing:** The app name change functionality has been extensively tested on both iOS and Android devices and emulators.
+Successful changes were verified by rebuilding and running the application after using the CLI commands.

 ## Note

 Currently, BrandForge **only supports iOS and Android platforms**.
 Support for macOS, Windows, and Linux is planned for future releases.